 Our past built the foundation for our present

 I was born with a spinal condition that when I was younger meant regular episodes of acute back ache.
 Whilst I was still very active, I suffered for many years and tried many things to try to help.
-The one thing that made the biggest difference was Pilates.
+I was also invovled in catastrohpic injury claims so I was very interested in rehabilitation.
+For me the one thing that made the biggest difference was Pilates.
 I started a class at a gym close to my office in London.
 I immediately knew that it would quite literally change my life.
-It was only after practising Pilates for a few years that I decided to become qualified as a teacher.
+It was only after practising Pilates for a few years that I decided to study Pilates.
 I did this studying in the UK and I obtained OCR (Oxford, Cambridge and Royal Society of Arts) qualifications in mat and Pilates Equipment.

 I started my spiritual journey which led me to Buddhism and meditation.
 I travelled to Bangkok to study both subjects, and I also became qualified in Thai Massage and thus gained knowledge of meridians.
 The link between the mind and the body had always interested me, and the more I studied, the more convinced I was that the mind and body are one and the same.
 It is interesting to note that recent scientific studies have confirmed this to be true.
 I also studied Buddhist psychology.